pilif42/reactiveWebService/README.md

 # TODO
-- have a schema.sql for the integ. tests.
-And another one (without the DROP TABLE IF EXISTS customer) for the real run.
 - read https://projectreactor.io/docs/core/release/reference/index.html#which-operator
 - test with a WebClient.
 So far, we have only tested with curl.
         - how do we access the 5 in Location: /customers/5 when a POST is made?